People Hold On: Chart performance

-"People Hold On" managed to make some impact on the charts in several countries.
-It peaked within the top 20 in the UK, where it made it to number eleven on 9 April 1989, in its fourth week at the UK Singles Chart.
-Additionally, the song was a top 30 hit in West Germany (24), a top 40 hit in Belgium (32) and the Netherlands (37), and a top 50 hit in France (45).
-On the Eurochart Hot 100, "People Hold On" reached its best position as number 26 in April 1989.
-Outside Europe, it peaked at number six on the US Billboard Dance Club Songs chart, while reaching number 37 in New Zealand and number 78 in Australia.
+"People Hold On" peaked within the top 20 in the United Kingdom, where it reached number 11 on 9 April 1989, during its fourth week on the UK Singles Chart.
+Additionally, the song was a top-30 hit in West Germany, a top-40 hit in Belgium and the Netherlands, and a top-50 hit in France.
+On the Eurochart Hot 100, "People Hold On" reached number 26 in April 1989.
+Outside Europe, it peaked at number six on the US Billboard Dance Club Play chart while reaching numbers 37 and 78 in New Zealand and Australia, respectively.